GustavJaner/cheat-sheets/docs/git.md

 ```

 ### Rebasing instead of merging
+Rewinding HEAD to replay the commits of one branch on top of another branch\
-Apply commits from one branch onto another - Without creating a merge-commit\
+Apply commits from one branch onto another - without creating a merge-commit\
 Result: Linear commit history, free of merge-commits\
-`rebase` step: Rewinding HEAD to replay the commits of one branch on top of another branch

 #### Rebase master to dev
 To be able to perform the next step of Rebasing dev to master:\
 The dev branch has to be Directly ahead of the Remote HEAD of the master branch -  so that Fast-Forwaring(Rebasing) is possible
 ```
+# On branch dev

-$ git checkout dev && git pull
+$ git pull
 $ git rebase origin/master   # Rebase the new commits of master to dev - dev is now directly ahead of master

 $ git status
 On branch dev